airborne-commando/OPSEC-OSINT-Tools/README.md

 - A basket weaving image board used OSINT and [sky patterns to figure out where a flag is.](https://www.vice.com/en/article/4chan-does-first-good-thing-pulls-off-the-heist-of-the-century1/)

 In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
-Using only the livestream footage of the flag, they analyzed flight patterns, star positions, and a tweet to locate the flag in Greeneville, Tennessee.
-A local troll then honked his car horn until the sound was picked up on the livestream, pinpointing the exact location.
+Using only the live-stream footage of the flag, they analyzed flight patterns, star positions, and a tweet to locate the flag in Greeneville, Tennessee.
+A local troll then honked his car horn until the sound was picked up on the live-stream, pinpointing the exact location.
 The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation.

+### How to OSINT:

+- Gather information about yourself, become your own threat actor; use the tools below and come up with your own conclusions.
+Use people search engines and public data about yourself and most importantly don't overshare on the internet or have such a large footprint.

 ## Tools
 OSINT tools can access and analyze information from sources beyond traditional search engines.
 Here are some tools I use: